rodaebel/instantlist/README.rst

 Online Demo
 -----------

-In order to try an online demo, access the following URL with a HTML5 Web Storage capable browser like Google Chrome or Safari:
+In order to try an online demo, access the following URL with an HTML5 Web Storage capable browser like Google Chrome or Safari:

   http://instantlist.appspot.com